ibm-cloud-docs/hpc-slurm/faq.md

 {: #terraform-parallelism}
 {: faq}

 The Terraform [parallelism](https://www.terraform.io/docs/cloud/workspaces/variables.html#parallelism){: external} flag is used to control the number of concurrent operations allowed for Terraform plan, Terraform apply, and Terraform destroy.
 A larger number can result in faster overall cluster create and destroy times.
 However, too large a value might result in operation failures.
 For plan and apply, it's recommended to use values up to 250, and for destroy, it's recommended to use values up to 100.
-Note that setting the values for parallelism is not possible when using the [Schematics UI](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=ui).
+Setting the values for parallelism is not possible when using the [Schematics UI](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=ui).
 However, the values for that flag can be set in the `config.json` file that is used when you create the [Schematics workspace](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=cli#create-workspace-cli) through the CLI:

  ```
  "env_values":[